GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

 Usage
 -----

-We have processed and reformatted publicly available global data sets (grids and images) and standardized their file names.
+We have processed and reformatted publicly available global datasets (grids and images) and standardized their file names.
 In GMT, you may access such data (or a subset only by using the **-R** option) by specifying the special name

    @remote_name_\ *rr*\ *u*\ [_\ *reg*\ ]

-where the leading @ symbol identifies the file as a remote data set, the *remote_name_* is specific to the dataset and the *rr* code is a 2-digit integer specifying the grid/image resolution in the unit *u*, where *u* is either **d**, **m** or **s** for arc degree, arc minute or arc second, respectively.
+where the leading @ symbol identifies the file as a remote dataset, the *remote_name_* is specific to the dataset and the *rr* code is a 2-digit integer specifying the grid/image resolution in the unit *u*, where *u* is either **d**, **m** or **s** for arc degree, arc minute or arc second, respectively.
-The codes for *rr*\ *u* and the optional *reg* that are supported will be listed in the sections below describing each of the available data sets.
+The codes for *rr*\ *u* and the optional *reg* that are supported will be listed in the sections below describing each of the available datasets.

 When used in plots (i.e., both when a region and map projection is selected to make an image) the data resolution is optional.
-If it is not given then we determine a data set resolution that will result in a final plot image dots-per-unit resolution that is the closest to the :term:`GMT_GRAPHICS_DPU` default setting.
+If it is not given then we determine a dataset resolution that will result in a final plot image dots-per-unit resolution that is the closest to the :term:`GMT_GRAPHICS_DPU` default setting.
 This eliminates the need for the user to determine what grid resolution will give a nice-looking image and not create a bloated file that exceeds what the eye (or printers) can discern.
 Use